 - Select Run as administrator

-- Choose Restore from backup
+- Choose to restore from the backup

 - Follow the on-screen instructions that appear on the wizard